inidun/tagged_courier/README.md

 ## Important guidelines

- - :exclamation: If a new article header is added or changed (apart from those that already exist in the document, the title **must** be the same as for existing headers for the same article.
+ - If a new article header is added or changed (apart from those that already exist in the document, the title **must** be the same as for existing headers for the same article.

 ## TODO